 It’s a must.

 An SEO-optimized website does three things:

-Sick of cold emailing tactics or leads who have no intent on opting in for your services?
+Sick of cold emailing tactics or leads without intent on opting in for your services?

 By going all-in on SEO and targeting keywords your potential clients are using, you can attract the right customers (who are ready to sign a contract) straight to your website.

 Not sure what SEO is or how to do keyword research?
-Check out my ultimate SEO guide, which takes you through absolutely everything you need to know to get your CPA business on the front page of Google.
+Check out my ultimate SEO guide, which takes you through absolutely everything you need to know for effective CPA marketing and (hopefully) gets you to the front page of Google.

 Turns Visitors Into Leads

 When someone is knee-deep in research mode, a professional-looking website goes a long way in the decision-making process.

 With a strong call-to-action (CTA) on your homepage, you can stop people from leaving your site without scheduling a call or filling out a form to find out more.